marisudris/Design-Patterns-In-PHP/Builder/README.md

 ## Builder

-Separates the construction process of a complex object from its final representation (configuration) so that the same construction process can create different representations.
+Separates the construction process of a complex object from its final representation (configuration), so that the same construction process can create different representations.
 _Imagine you're building a house - you can make a wooden house, brick house etc. - aka different representations of the same basic object_.